 - 1. Link your PDRS Individual Liable Demand case for the compliance period.
-This will auto-populate your liable acquisitions information. - 2.
+This will autopopulate your liable acquisitions information. - 2.
 Attach any other supporting documents required.

-You do not need to attach your Declaration of Liable Acquisitions or Audit Report here as you will have attached them to your PDRS Individual Liable Demand case.
+You do not need to attach your Audit Report here as you will have attached it to your PDRS Individual Liable Demand case, if required.